This gratin is like no other! A creamy, cheesy sauce is topped with cauliflower and breadcrumbs.

 Preheat the oven to 400 degrees.
 Spray a gratin dish or an 8 x 8 baking dish with non-stick spray and set aside.

-Cut broccoli into florets and boil for 3 minutes, drain.
+Cut cauliflower into florets and boil for 3 minutes, drain.
 Meanwhile, melt butter in a small saucepan.
 Whisk in the flour.
 Slowly whisk in the milk until mixture has combined and begins to thicken.
 Whisk in the white cheddar, garlic, and pepper until smooth.

 Pour sauce onto the bottom of the dish and top with the cauliflower.
 In a bowl combine the breadcrumbs, Parmesan cheese, and thyme.
 Stir in olive oil.
 Sprinkle mixture over the top of the gratin.